 - Documents issued in a foreign language should be submitted along with certified, literal English translations (see below for details).

 INTERNATIONAL CREDENTIAL EVALUATION FEE

-A non-refundable $30 International Credential Evaluation Fee (effective with Summer 2021 applications, $50 for Spring 2021 and earlier) is assessed for all graduate and professional degree-seeking applicants who have post-secondary coursework taken outside the United States.
+A mandatory, non-refundable $30 International Credential Evaluation Fee (effective with Summer 2021 applications, $50 for Spring 2021 and earlier) is assessed for all graduate and professional degree-seeking applicants who have post-secondary coursework taken outside the United States.

 International applicants who have only U.S. coursework are not required to submit this fee.
 Study abroad coursework by U.S. students is excluded from this policy.
 The fee is assessed once per application term.
 Payment of the fee will be requested online through the application checklist after submission of the application.